Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Symmetry-reduced operator inference

 a simple diffusion equation.
 The shifting procedure has removed the advection part of the equation, as desired.

-Now, since the initial condition is an even function, the solution~$\hat u(t)$ of~\eqref{eq:30} will remain even for all time (as $\partial_x^2\hat u$ is even), so our basis functions~$\varphi_i$ (for instance, determined by POD) will also be even functions.
-Thus, if we determine $\widetilde f(a)$ according to~\eqref{eq:18}, then $\widetilde f(a)$ will be even as well.
-But then in our approximation of $\dot c$ in~\eqref{eq:19}, the numerator consists of the inner product between an even function ($\widetilde f$) and an odd function ($\partial_x u_0$).
+Now, compare this with the approximation~\eqref{eq:025_naive_shift_speed}.
+Since the initial condition is an even function, the solution~$u_{\mathrm{fit}}(t)$ of~\eqref{eq:027_diffusion_reduced} will remain even for all time (as $\partial_x^2u_{\mathrm{fit}}$ is even), so our basis functions~$\varphi_i$ (for instance, determined by POD) will also be even functions.
+Thus, if we determine $f_{\mathrm{fit},n}$ according to~\eqref{eq:024_naive_reconstruction}, it will be even as well.
+But then in our approximation of $\dot c$ in~\eqref{eq:025_naive_shift_speed}, the numerator consists of the inner product between an even function ($f_{\mathrm{fit}, n}$) and an odd function ($\partial_x u_0$).
 Since even and odd functions are orthogonal, the shift speed predicted by our model will always be zero!

-One solution could be to consider a larger subspace, which captures $f(\hat u)$ as well as~$\hat u$: for instance, if one uses POD to determine the basis functions $\varphi_i$, one could include snapshots of $f(u(t_m))$ in addition to snapshots of $u(t_m)$.
+One solution could be to consider a larger subspace, which captures $f(u_{\mathrm{fit}})$ as well as~$u_{\mathrm{fit}}$: for instance, if one uses POD to determine the basis functions $\varphi_i$, one could include snapshots of $f(u(t_m))$ in addition to snapshots of $u(t_m)$.
 However, this would result in a larger-dimensional subspace, and a less ``efficient'' reduced-order model.
 Below we take a different approach.